 Our faculty, comprised of experts in the fields of information security (coding, operating systems, mobile computing, etc.) and computer systems (parallel processing, embedded systems, integrated circuits, etc.), work closely with students to help prepare them for a rewarding career.

-The computer engineering major is housed in the School of Engineering along with the two successful ABET accredited programs in mechanical engineering and civil engineering.
+The computer engineering major is housed in the School of Engineering.

 Computer Engineering Quick Facts

-The computer engineering program requires 128-credit hours of coursework, which also fulfills the University’s requirements for its general education program, the Integrative Core.
+The computer engineering program requires 134-credit hours of coursework, which also fulfills the University’s requirements for its general education program, the Integrative Core.
 Mount Union’s computer engineering major provides an experience that stems from its “Four Pillars of Exceptional Engineering Education”.

 Why Choose Engineering at Mount Union?

-- More than 95% placement rate to careers in industry or graduate schools
+- 100% placement rate to careers in industry or graduate schools for the class of 2019

-- More than 90% placement rate in paid mechanical engineering internships
+- Over 94% placement rate in paid engineering internships

 - Small classes with strong bonds between the students and faculty members